-2.Upon request of the ccNSO Council, ICANN shall provide administrative and operational support necessary for the ccNSO to carry out its responsibilities.
+Upon request of the ccNSO Council, ICANN shall provide administrative and operational support necessary for the ccNSO to carry out its responsibilities.
 Such support shall not include an obligation for ICANN to fund travel expenses incurred by ccNSO participants for travel to any meeting of the ccNSO or for any other purpose.
 The ccNSO Council may make provision, at ccNSO expense, for administrative and operational support in addition or as an alternative to support provided by ICANN.

-3.The ccNSO Council shall establish fees to be paid by ccNSO members to defray ccNSO expenses as described in paragraphs 1 and 2 of this Section, as approved by the ccNSO members.
+The ccNSO Council shall establish fees to be paid by ccNSO members to defray ccNSO expenses as described in Section 10.7(a) and Section 10.7(b), as approved by the ccNSO members.

-4.Written notices given to the ICANN Secretary under this Article shall be permanently retained, and shall be made available for review by the ccNSO Council on request.
-The ICANN Secretary shall also maintain the roll of members of the ccNSO, which shall include the name of each ccTLD manager’s designated representative, and which shall be posted on the Website.
+Written notices given to the Secretary under this Article 10 shall be permanently retained, and shall be made available for review by the ccNSO Council on request.
+The Secretary shall also maintain the roll of members of the ccNSO, which shall include the name of each ccTLD manager’s designated representative, and which shall be posted on the Website.

-Article X: GENERIC NAMES SUPPORTING ORGANIZATION
+GENERIC NAMES SUPPORTING ORGANIZATION

-Section 1.
 DESCRIPTION

-There shall be a policy-development body known as the Generic Names Supporting Organization (GNSO), which shall be responsible for developing and recommending to the ICANN Board substantive policies relating to generic top-level domains.
+There shall be a policy-development body known as the Generic Names Supporting Organization (the “Generic Names Supporting Organization” or “GNSO”, and collectively with the ASO and ccNSO, the “Supporting Organizations”)), which shall be responsible for developing and recommending to the Board substantive policies relating to generic top-level domains.

-Section 2.
 ORGANIZATION

 The GNSO shall consist of:

-i.
-A number of Constituencies, where applicable, organized within the Stakeholder Groups as described in Section 5 of this Article;
+A number of Constituencies, where applicable, organized within the Stakeholder Groups as described in Section 11.5;

-ii.
-Four Stakeholder Groups organized within Houses as described in Section 5 of this Article;
+Four Stakeholder Groups organized within Houses as described in Section 11.5;

-iii.
-Two Houses within the GNSO Council as described in Section 3(8) of this Article; and
+Two Houses within the GNSO Council as described in Section 11.3(h);

-iv.a GNSO Council responsible for managing the policy development process of the GNSO, as described in Section 3 of this Article.
+A GNSO Council responsible for managing the policy development process of the GNSO, as described in Section 11.3; and

-Except as otherwise defined in these Bylaws, the four Stakeholder Groups and the Constituencies will be responsible for defining their own charters with the approval of their members and of the ICANN Board of Directors.
+Except as otherwise defined in these Bylaws, the four Stakeholder Groups and the Constituencies will be responsible for defining their own charters with the approval of their members and of the Board.

-Section 3.
 GNSO COUNCIL

-1. Subject to the provisions of Transition Article XX, Section 5 of these Bylaws and as described in Section 5 of Article X, the GNSO Council shall consist of:
+Subject to Section 11.5, the GNSO Council shall consist of:

-a.three representatives selected from the Registries Stakeholder Group;
+three representatives selected from the Registries Stakeholder Group;

-b.three representatives selected from the Registrars Stakeholder Group;
+three representatives selected from the Registrars Stakeholder Group;

-c.six representatives selected from the Commercial Stakeholder Group;
+six representatives selected from the Commercial Stakeholder Group;

-d.six representatives selected from the Non-Commercial Stakeholder Group; and
+six representatives selected from the Non-Commercial Stakeholder Group; and

-e.three representatives selected by the ICANN Nominating Committee, one of which shall be non-voting, but otherwise entitled to participate on equal footing with other members of the GNSO Council including, e.g. the making and seconding of motions and of serving as Chair if elected.
-One Nominating Committee Appointee voting representative shall be assigned to each House (as described in Section 3(8) of this Article) by the Nominating Committee.
+three representatives selected by the ICANN Nominating Committee, one of which shall be non-voting, but otherwise entitled to participate on equal footing with other members of the GNSO Council including, e.g. the making and seconding of motions and of serving as Chair if elected.
+One Nominating Committee Appointee voting representative shall be assigned to each House (as described in Section 11.3(h)) by the Nominating Committee.

 No individual representative may hold more than one seat on the GNSO Council at the same time.